HazaelVidales/teapot/README.md

 - `OPENAI_API_KEY` (required): API key used by `langgraph-openai`.

-Other configuration, such as which sources to scrape, lives inside the LangGraph builder in `find_opportunity_graph.py`.
+Other configuration, such as prompt tweaks or ranking weights, lives inside the LangGraph builder in `find_opportunity_graph.py`.

 ## Development